lucklove/mysql-replayer/README.md

   -P string
         port number to use for connection (default "4000") -c int
-        the bench concurrent, default 1 (default 1)
+        the bench concurrent, 0 or negative number means dynamic concurrent -h string
-  -h string
         connect to host (default "127.0.0.1")
   -i string